What Is A Vocoder?

 Spectral Vocoder

 The spectral vocoder uses a bank of fast Fourier transforms to break down the input signal and uses parallel filters to form what is known as a spectral envelope.
-This means the frequency content of each band determines what frequencies are heard.
+This means the frequency bands determine what frequencies are heard.

 Vowel Vocoder